D. Everett Waid: Later life, awards and philanthropy

-Waid was President of the American Institute of Architects from 1924-1926 and was elevated to a Fellow of the American Institute of Architects.
-He was awarded a Gold Medal by the New York Chapter of the American Institute of Architects.
+Waid was president of the American Institute of Architects from 1924 to 1926 and was elevated to a Fellow of the American Institute of Architects.
+He was awarded a gold medal by the New York Chapter of the American Institute of Architects.

-He endowed a fine arts department at Monmouth College in memory of his first wife Eva Clark Waid (January 1869—June 1929).
+He endowed a fine arts department at Monmouth College in memory of his first wife Eva Clark Waid (January 1869 – June 1929).
 He also donated $80,000 towards a new gymnasium that his firm was designing and then topped off that gift with another $10,000 to build the Waid Swimming Pool in that building.
 At the time of his death, the Waids were the largest donors in the history of the college.

 He married a second time, to Phyllis Fellowes Colmore, a British subject, on Feb.
 2, 1934 but had no children from either marriage.
-In 1936, he restored the bronze and marble Pulitzer Fountain in New York City.
-More significantly, he left $300,000 to the American Institute of Architects.

-Waid died on October 31, 1939 at Old Greenwich, Conn.
+Waid died on October 31, 1939, at Old Greenwich, Connecticut.
+He left $300,000 to the American Institute of Architects.